flashbots/suave-specs/specs/rigil/mevm.md

 SUAVE JSON-RPC can be seen as a super set of Ethereum JSON-RPC.
 This means that the [Ethereum JSON-RPC standard](https://geth.ethereum.org/docs/interacting-with-geth/rpc) remains the same when interacting with the SUAVE chain, with the following exceptions:

-1. New `IsConfidential` and `ExecutionNode` fields are added to the transaction arguments used in the `eth_sendTransaction` and `eth_call` methods.
+1. Suave JSON-RPC has two modes of operation: regular and confidential determined by the truth value of `IsConfidential` in the Confidential Compute Request.
-    1. If `IsConfidential` is set to true, the call will be performed as a confidential call, using the SUAVE Computor passed in when constructing a `ConfidentialComputeRequest`.
+- *Regular mode* is equivalent to the usual Ethereum virtual machine environment, with all computation occurring onchain and requests are made with SUAVE transactions instead of Confidential Compute Requests.
-    2. A `SuaveTransaction` is the result of `eth_sendTransaction`.
-If `IsConfidential` is unset or false in the request, this `SuaveTransaction` will be processed as a regular Ethereum Legacy or EIP1559 transaction.
+- *Confidential mode* accesses additional precompiles, both directly and through a convenient [library](https://github.com/flashbots/suave-geth/blob/main/suave/sol/libraries/Suave.sol).
+Confidential execution is *not* verifiable during on-chain state transition.
+The result of the confidential execution is instead cached in the `SuaveTransaction`.

 2. New optional argument - `confidential_data` - is added to `eth_sendRawTransaction`, `eth_sendTransaction` and `eth_call` methods.
-    1. Confidential data is made available to the MEVM via a precompile, but does not become a part of the transaction that makes it to chain.
+- Confidential data is made available to the MEVM via a precompile, but does not become a part of the transaction that makes it to chain.

 3. All RPCs that return transaction or receipt objects will do so with type `SuaveTransaction`, a super set of regular Ethereum transactions.

 ### `suavex` namespace